-The women of Kansongho, like many Dogon women, buy raw cotton grown in other parts of Mali and transform it to earn income.
+The women of Kansongho buy raw cotton grown in other parts of Mali and transform it to earn income.
 They pick out the seeds, card, and spin it, then hire men to weave it into strips of cloth.
 Then, they sew the strips together into wider cloths and sell it to a neighboring village for indigo dying.
 Tired of sporadic availability in the nearby market, exorbitant prices and credit policies, and vagaries in quality, the women of Kansongho decided to create their own cotton bank in their village.
 With the help of The Tandana Foundation, they purchased a large stock of cotton in 2010 and created a committee to manage it.
 After receiving training in how to manage the stock and keep records, the committee divided the stock among all the women who wanted to work with cotton, noting how much each woman would owe for the cotton once she had sold the cloth made from it.
-With help from the village men and our 2011 Mali Volunteer Vacation volunteers, they also built a storehouse to keep the cotton safe.
+With help from local men and our 2011 Mali Volunteer Vacation volunteers, they also built a storehouse to keep the cotton safe.
 Each year, they use proceeds from the previous year's sales to restock the cotton bank.

 Cotton is a vital resource for many women in the village of Sal-Dimi.
 They transform raw cotton into cloth, which they sell to indigo dyers in neighboring villages to earn income.
 However, for a number of reasons cotton is not always available.
 Women from small villages must travel to larger market towns to buy cotton.
 When it is available, they are often forced to buy it at high prices and can't be sure of its quality.